Retirement Plans for Self-Employed People

 Contributions are calculated by an actuary based on the benefit you set and other factors (your age, expected returns on plan investments, etc.); no other annual contribution limit applies.

 Retirement plans for self-employed people were formerly referred to as “Keogh plans” after the law that first allowed unincorporated businesses to sponsor retirement plans.
 Since the law no longer distinguishes between corporate and other plan sponsors, the term is seldom used.

-Want prior year contribution amounts?
+Looking for prior year contribution limits?